How to Sing Harmony

 Practice your pitch!
 Auto-tune won’t always save you.

 Deviant Noise TOP PICK Recommendation:

 Learn the Secrets to Writing and Producing HIT SONGS

 — Related content: Learn how to sing higher. —

 One of the best ways to quickly know what will work is to learn the music theory behind it all.

 We have a full guide available for free.

 If you learn about “diatonic harmony” it’ll make it a lot easier to know your way around intervals, chords, scales and more.

-You’ll be able to confidently build harmonies that sound fantastic.
+You’ll be able to confidently build and know how to sing harmonies that sound fantastic.

 Study the Music